somedatapacket/docs.humio.com/content/guides/triggering-shell-scripts-from-webhooks.md

 title: "Configuring Webhooks to Trigger Shell Scripts"
 ---

 Alerts are actionable and one way to service them is by triggering a script on a particular host.
-For example, a log line letting you know that the root partition on a system is filling up requires cleanup to free up space before it becomes a critical could be automated so as not to require human intervention.
-Humio can identify this log line and fire an alert which notifies via webhook the remote system in need of attention to execute a script and perform the necessary cleanup.
+For example, while exploring your logs and metrics using Humio you might notice that occasionally a message arrives informing you that a system's root partition is filling up.
+You decide to make this into an alert and notify everyone via Slack so that someone can ssh into that system and run `sudo apt-get -y autoremove` (assuming you're on a Debian-based system).
+But then you realize that the cleanup required could be automated, you could write a script that fixes this issue without human intervention and one fewer notification in Slack that might go unseen for too long.
+Great idea, but how can Humio trigger a cleanup script living on some other host?
+Here is where webhooks can bridge the gap.
+This guide will show you how to setup and run a program that will listen for these alerts by providing "hooks" that are really just RESTful HTTP GET or POST calls, which is where the name comes from, "web" + "hooks".
+These simple web services or "hooks" then execute the scripts on the system they are running on.
+In this way you can use Humio to automate and resolve all sorts of issues without anyone needing to get a human involved in the process.
+And don't forget to write more log messages from these scripts and feed those back into Humio as well, just so you can be sure everything is working as intended.

-This guide will show you the steps required to enable this process.
+Here is an outline of the steps required to enable this process.
 We assume for the sake of simplicity that you have the following:

 * Humio is setup, operational, and ingesting your log data.
 * A separate host system, let's call it the "target", where you'd like to run a script when alerted.
 * A script, or other executable you'd like to trigger on that host system
 * A network that allows traffic to routed from Humio to the target system.

-## Setup on the target system
+## Setup on the target system, where the script will run

 Webhooks are user-defined HTTP callbacks.
 In our case it's the Humio server making an HTTP request using a URL you supply.
 This is just another use of a RESTful pattern in practice.
 Humio will issue an HTTP POST to the supplied URL and include in that request's body the information you provide.
 The target system then runs a process that is essentially a simple web server listening for requests, that's the URL.

 In this example, the target system has:

 * a DNS name `target.example.com` that resolves to a routable IP address, and
 * a script in `/var/scripts/cleanup.sh` that you'd like to trigger.